huggingface/blog/fine-tune-clip-rsicd.md

 The `baseline` model represents the pre-trained `openai/clip-vit-base-path32` CLIP model.
 This model was fine-tuned with captions and images from the RSICD dataset, which resulted in a significant performance boost, as shown below.

-Our best model was trained with image and text augmentation, with batch size 1024 (128 spread across 8 TPU devices), and the Adam optimizer with learning rate 5e-6.
+Our best model was trained with image and text augmentation, with batch size 1024 (128 on each of the 8 TPU cores), and the Adam optimizer with learning rate 5e-6.
 We trained our second base model with the same hyperparameters, except that we used the Adafactor optimizer with learning rate 1e-4.
-You can download either model from their model cards linked to in the table below.
+You can download either model from their model repos linked to in the table below.

 | Model-name                               | k=1   | k=3   | k=5   | k=10  |
 | ---------------------------------------- | ----- | ----- | ----- | ----- |